HD Video Workflow in Linux

 This document describes a method for creating HD video DVDs that are playable on most Toshiba HD DVD players and many software DVD players.
 Note that we are not making a standard definition DVD containing downconverted HD material but a non-standard DVD with high definition 1440x1080i mpeg2 content.
 The method is based on the observation that the Toshiba HD-A2 DVD player and many software DVD players will play mpeg2 HD content that has been placed in VOB files on an otherwise compliant red laser DVD.
 This was first observed by

-The resulting disks are playable with Note that the Xbox HD DVD may not work with these disks.
-This is because we are not creating a 3xDVD with EVO files using a UDF filesystem.
-Instead we're making a non-standard DVD with HD content that is compatible with the Toshiba hardware.
+The resulting disks are playable with Note that the Xbox HD DVD player has been reported not to work with these disks.
+This is because we are making a non-standard DVD with HD content that may not be compatible with all hardware.
 While these disks do not conform to any standard, one need not worry about whether a new Toshiba HD DVD player will play them or not, because there won't be any new players.
-In fact, a non-standard DVD with HD content is better than a 3xDVD disk, because the 3xDVD format never caught on and there is no longer any support for it.
+For archival purposes a non-standard DVD with HD content may be better than a 3xDVD disk.
+This is because there are open source software players such as vlc that will always be able to read and play the non-standard DVD.

 Needed Software